Central Vermont Solid Waste Management District

 Food, Scraps and Compost

 Food scraps are landfill-banned.
-There are several methods and resources to manage your food scraps.
+See available management methods and resources below.

 Picture

 Composting best practices and building plans.
-Bear smart protocols or contact helpful state biologists.
-Buy a Green Cone (for district residents only).
+Bear-smart protocols and state biologist contact info.
+Discounted Green Cones (for in-district folks only).

 Food Scrap Haulers